ellakoa/postcard-poem/content/posts/the-eighth-bell.md

   Sounds at night to call you home
-  The inscription is lost to the past so, for as long as the ringing lasts the purpose is yours to find in your heart.
+  The inscription is lost to the past so, for as long as the ringing lasts
+  Find the purpose in your heart.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-